zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 ## The WHERE Clause

 We've already seen the where clause for selecting time ranges and a specific point.
-You can also use it to filter based on given values, comparators, or regexes.
+You can also use it to filter based on given values, tags, or regexes.
 Here are some examples of different ways to use `WHERE`.

 ```sql
 SELECT * FROM events WHERE state = 'NY';